Honors Contracts

 Other Stipulations

-The student makes below a B on either the Honors project or class itself.
+The student earns below a B on either the Honors project or the class itself.

 Besides the benefits to the student, students and faculty who participate in Honors contracts help support the Honors program and enrich the intellectual life of the college community.